Why Pimples Pop Up After Shaving and How to Prevent ThemMarch 15, 2023

 Use a Clean Razor

 It’s not uncommon for dead skin cells, dirt and impurities to get trapped in your razor.
 Rinsing off your razor with each pass is helpful while shaving, but it won’t necessarily remove all traces of dirt.
 Not only can this buildup dull your razor’s blade over time, but it can promote bacteria growth and post-shave pimples.
-Before and after shaving, rinse your razor with warm water and wipe it down with an antibacterial wipe or spray.
-Also, avoid using the same razor for more than one week.
+Before and after you shave, rinse your razor with warm water and wipe it down with an antibacterial wipe or spray.
+Also, avoid using the same razor blade for more than one week.

 Apply Shaving Cream